 Too many times, people focus more on the symptoms of a disease rather than investigating the cause.
 It’s the cause that bears the effects.
-It is imperative that as soon as somebody identifies and discerns the symptoms of substance abuse that they take immediate action.
+It is imperative that as soon as somebody identifies and discerns the symptoms of substance abuse that they take immediate action through addiction counseling or rehab.
 Once action is taken, the foundation for the decisions that have been made will reveal themselves, whether it be depression, anxiety, fear, or something else.

 Does My Family Need Therapy?

 If a loved one is nearing the end of their tenure in treatment, family therapy may be the last stage of their path to healthy living.
 If this is the case, it’s important for the family to be prepared accordingly.
-Understanding and grace is the best way to approach a counseling session.
+Our family program is designed to work with clients and their families and to give everyone tools to use to begin the healing process.
+The family program is held monthly, and we strongly encourage family members to attend.
+Even if you have participated in another family program, we believe you will benefit greatly from ours.
 Family counseling has the potential to make a huge impact on the health of those struggling with substance abuse.

 Is Family Therapy Necessary?